ingo/ingo.github.io/_recipes/the_ultimate_veggie_burger.md

 ---
 author: Melissa Clark
 category: Entrees
-description: A veggie burger that delivers the hamburger experience without the meat.
+description: "A veggie burger that delivers the hamburger experience without the meat.\
-  It’s got a firm, beefy texture that takes on the char and smoke of the grill, but is adaptable enough to cook inside on your stove.
+  \ It\u2019s got a firm, beefy texture that takes on the char and smoke of the grill,\
+  \ but is adaptable enough to cook inside on your stove."
 image: the_ultimate_veggie_burger.jpg
 image_attribution: Tara Donne
 image_source: The New York Times